rebcabin/masr/specs.md

 ```

-# 18. REWRITING FOR LEGACY
+# REWRITING FOR LEGACY

 TODO: ASDL output from `--show-asr` currently
-requires moving colons from the backs of keywords to
+requires moving colons from the backs of keywords
-the front.
-That is necessary because colons at the
+to the front.
+That is necessary because colons at
-back fail the Clojure reader.
-We have a `sed` script
+the back fail the Clojure reader.
+We have a `sed`
-for that: `fix-show-asr.sed`.
-The script also
+script for moving colons: `fix-show-asr.sed`.
+The
+script also replaces illegal characters like `@`
-converts ASDL's `.false.` to `false` and `.true.` to
+and `~` and converts ASDL's `.false.` to `false`
-`true`, but that could be done at the Clojure level.
+and `.true.` to `true`.

 Here is `fix-show-asr.sed`: